A Promising Anti-HIV Drug Poses A Dilemma

 At first, a clinical trial found no apparent danger from the new drug, according to a Lancet study looking at births to HIV-infected women in Botswana from 2014 through September 2017.
 The 6,322 women in the study were receiving two different AIDS treatment drugs.
 The first reported results of the study showed no difference in birth defects among babies born to women who were taking a new HIV-treatment drug called dolutegravir compared to those taking an older treatment drug called efavirenz.

 That was good news.
 The price of the new drug, thanks to negotiations by international organizations, had just been dropped to an affordable level.
-In September 2017, the Bill and Melinda Gates and the Clinton Foundations had worked with dolutegravir's manufacturer to provide the drug to developing countries for less than $75 a year per patient — a fraction of its cost in wealthy nations.
+In September 2017, the Bill and Melinda Gates and the Clinton foundations had worked with dolutegravir's manufacturer to provide the drug to developing countries for less than $75 a year per patient — a fraction of its cost in wealthy nations.
 Several sub-Saharan nations started making plans to provide it for their HIV-positive populations, says Dr. Caitlin Dugdale, lead author of the new study and infectious disease specialist and researcher at Massachusetts General Hospital.

 (Editor's note: The Gates Foundation is a funder of NPR and this blog.)

 Dolutegravir has been the first-line treatment for HIV in the U.S. and Europe since 2014.
 Like efavirenz, the pill is taken just once a day.
-But the newer drug is even is more effective, has fewer side effects like lethargy and is less likely to stop working if people occasionally forget to take their pills, Dugdale says.
+But the newer drug is even more effective, has fewer side effects like lethargy and is less likely to stop working if people occasionally forget to take their pills, Dugdale says.

 With the newly negotiated price reduction "we could provide incredible care for AIDS patients in resource-poor countries," says Dr. Rochelle Walensky, infectious disease specialist and senior author of the study.
 "There was this massive effort to make [dolutegravir] available around the world."

-But just then, in May 2018, the bad news about possible birth defects hit, bringing the roll-out efforts in many poor countries to a halt.
+But just then, in May 2018, the bad news about possible birth defects hit, bringing the rollout efforts in many poor countries to a halt.

 The four babies whose mothers took dolutegravir were born with part or most of their brain missing – and they died as a result.
-It was a small risk—about 0.9 percent—but the risk was far greater than the 0.1 percent risk of such a brain defect among the women taking the older drug.
+It was a small risk — about 0.9% — but the risk was far greater than the 0.1% risk of such a brain defect among the women taking the older drug.

-The numbers are small, and more research is needed to determine if the fatal brain defects were the result of dolutegravir or if they were caused by some other factor like inadequate folic acid.
+The numbers are small, and more research is needed to determine whether the fatal brain defects were the result of dolutegravir or some other factor like inadequate folic acid.

 "This is a signal, not a finding," says Dr. Anne Drapkin Lyerly, an OB-GYN and professor of bioethics at the University of North Carolina at Chapel Hill.
 "We don't really know if [dolutegravir] is a risk."